What’s the Difference Between Stabilized and Unstabilized Chlorine?

 • Stabilized chlorine is best for outdoor pools, but make sure to keep an eye on the cyanuric acid levels.

-What is Stabilized Chlorine?
+What Is Stabilized Chlorine?

-Stabilized chlorine is a pool product that, due to its chemical bonds, does not break down when exposed to sunlight.
+Stabilized chlorine is a pool product that does not break down due to its chemical bonds when exposed to sunlight.
 Usually, an additive, like cyanuric acid, is added to the chlorine to make a stabilized chlorine compound.
 Using stabilized chlorine will allow you to change the chlorine content less regularly.

 In The Swim 3 Inch Stabilized Chlorine Tablets